yellowmessenger/documentation/docs/platform_concepts/engagement/flows_campaign.md

 ---
-sidebar_label: Flow campaign
+sidebar_label: Create Flow campaign manually
-title: Flow campaign
+title: Create Flow campaign manually
 ---
 Yellow.ai's Flow Campaign is a  conversational marketing tool  with an advanced campaign builder.
 It helps marketers deliver a comprehensive customer experience across channels and engage customers at every stage of their journey.